As a seasoned freelance editor, I’m spilling the beans on how you can wear my shoes.

-17. Sign a contract that will spell out rules of engagement between you and the client
+17. Sign a contract that will spell out the rules of engagement between you and the client

 When signing up with a client, you need to protect yourself to avoid getting scammed or receiving payments late.
 That’s where a well-written contract comes into play.

 Your contract should at least include:

 - The exact scope of work you handle.

 - The exact editing rates, and the time when you’ll get paid.